LaboratoireMecaniqueLille/1000NCustomTestMachine/README.md

 on a plug-and-play concept, allowing users to easily connect sensors and actuators to their computer using Phidgets hardware.

-The main element of this test machine is the Phidgets wireless VHINT HUB.
-It is a simple way to use Phidgets in locations away from a computer by making them available on your local network via the Phidget Network Server.
-That way, the user only needs to connect to the Phidgets wireless VHINT HUB by wi-fi or ethernet to drive the machine composed of several Phidgets actuators and sensors.

 ### Crappy